Sam1775/line_follower_robot-/README.md

 Camera-based line following for the `vacuum_bot` differential-drive robot in ROS 2 + Gazebo.
 The robot watches the ground ahead of it, finds a black line, and steers to keep it centered.

-> ⚠️ **Working copy is incomplete.** `line_follower_node.py` is missing from the uploaded project (along with `package.xml`, the launch file, and `config/bridge.yaml`), though it exists in the repo's Git history.
-Restore it with `git checkout HEAD -- .` in the project root before building — see the note at the bottom.

 ## How It Works

 `line_follower_node.py` subscribes to the robot's front camera and publishes steering commands, all in one callback: